velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartII_Data.markdown

 that will be found by Spring Boot Component Scan and can be [Autowired](http://www.baeldung.com/spring-autowire) in other components.

-_`./scheduler/src/main/java/com/company/scheduler/schedules/CrawlSchedules.java`_
+_`./scheduler/src/main/java/com/company/scheduler/schedule/CrawlSchedules.java`_
 {% highlight java %}
-{% include {{ sources_path }}/scheduler/src/main/java/com/company/scheduler/schedules/CrawlSchedules.java.v1 %}
+{% include {{ sources_path }}/scheduler/src/main/java/com/company/scheduler/schedule/CrawlSchedules.java.v1 %}
 {% endhighlight %}

-And this is our almighty Video Crawler that will be called every 60 seconds after last call or at the start of our application.
+And this is our almighty Video Crawler that will be called after 60 seconds has passed since last call or at the start of our application.

-Now we can run our Scheduler application and realise that we have our Video Crawler running every 60 seconds.
+Finally we can run our Scheduler application and realise that we have our Video Crawler.

 #### Fetching data

+Now we can start to crawl videos and store them in our object layer.